Contents

 - Nausea or vomiting with flank pain.

-| Health Disclaimer This article is for general educational purposes only and is not a substitute for diagnosis, treatment, or personal advice from a qualified clinician.
-Diet recommendations for kidney and bladder health are highly individualized — the right approach depends on your stone type (if applicable), kidney function, blood pressure, medications, and overall medical history.
-People with chronic kidney disease, kidney failure, diabetes, or a history of recurrent stones should speak with a nephrologist or registered kidney dietitian before making significant dietary changes.
-If you are pregnant, breastfeeding, or taking prescription medication, check with your doctor before adding any food or supplement to manage a urinary condition.
-Seek prompt medical care for severe flank pain, blood in the urine, high fever, or signs of a urinary tract infection. |
+| Health disclaimer This article is for general education and isn’t a substitute for diagnosis, treatment, or personal advice from a qualified clinician.
+Diet for kidney and bladder health is highly individual — the right approach depends on your stone type (if any), kidney function, blood pressure, medications, and medical history.
+People with chronic kidney disease, kidney failure, diabetes, or recurrent stones should speak with a nephrologist or registered kidney dietitian before making significant changes.
+If you’re pregnant, breastfeeding, or taking prescription medication, check with your doctor before using any food or supplement to manage a urinary condition.
+Seek prompt care for severe flank pain, blood in the urine, high fever, or signs of a urinary tract infection. |

-Can I really clean out my kidneys by eating certain foods?
+Can I really “clean out” my kidneys by eating certain foods?

 Is lemon water actually good for kidney stones?